 What should a cookware set include?

-You can combine pots and pans any way for your needs or wants, but as a starter, I’d recommend the following pieces for a basic cookware set to get you by in most cooking needs:
+As a starter, I’d recommend the following basic pieces for a cookware set to get you by — 3 pieces that will cover most cooking needs.

-A 4-quart and 6-quart saucepan and a medium and large frying pan will add more flexibility and a dutch oven and/or griddle pan will round your cooking options.
+• Add a 4-quart and 6-quart saucepan and a medium and large frying pan for more flexibility

-My main advice is to base the size and number of pieces on the number of individuals you’re cooking for and whether the assortment of pieces will cater to your cooking style and food preferences.
+I recommend basing the size and number of pieces on how many you cook for and whether the assortment of pieces cater to your cooking style and meal preferences.

 What features to look for in a cookware set

-Ask yourself these questions as to whether the cookware set…
+Ask yourself these questions about the cookware set…

 Let’s look at these in more detail…

-- For induction ranges, you will need magnetic base materials, i.e., cookware with a ferrous base.
-Cast iron has a ferrous base but there are many others available.
+• You will need a magnetic base in the cookware — often a ferrous base.
+Cast iron, for example, but there are many others available.
 Generally induction cookware is more expensive than standard pots and pans.

 *The difference between a sauté pan and a skillet or frypan: A sauté pan has straight sides while the sides of a skillet are slanted.
 To understand the benefits of one over the other, see my article comparing these different pan types.